theCreedo/ericjmlee-next/posts/heart-check-me-out-god.md

 original_link: 'https://thecreedo.medium.com/heart-check-me-out-god-6d2a9ef8afb5'
 date: '2017-08-21'
 image_link: 'https://miro.medium.com/max/1400/1*JZgYrBrNgDEAkstl07002A.jpeg'
-image_alt: 'leaf with heart shaped hole with sun pouring out from it'
+image_alt: leaf with heart shaped hole with sun pouring out from it
 reading_time: 4
+description: >-
-description: 'The hardest struggle regarding my faith is making sure my intentions are clear — where is my heart at when I do something?
-Whether it’s worshipping, praying, or fellowshipping with others, I wrestle with being fully present in the moment and wholly dedicating my time to God.'
+  The hardest struggle regarding my faith is making sure my intentions are clear — where is my heart at when I do something?
+Whether it’s worshipping, praying, or fellowshipping with others, I wrestle with being fully present in the moment and wholly dedicating my time to God.
+topics:
+  - faith
+  - purpose
 ---
 The hardest struggle regarding my faith is making sure my intentions are clear — where is my heart at when I do something?